gaspardbb/FastClustering/README.md

 Otherwise, this was mainly to get me acquainted with the previously mentioned tools.
 This has not the vocation for being push on pip.

 ## TODO

+### Install

+For now, I set the CMake build type manually in `pybind.cpp`: `set(CMAKE_BUILD_TYPE Release)`.
+This can cause problem when building with CMake (make sure CMake is called with the same flag as the one in `pybind.cpp`!).
+I did this to ensure the `setup.py` file uses the `Release` configuration.
+There must certainly be a way to avoid that.

 ### AFKMC^2